 Weather at Sea

 Weather at sea is not the same as weather over land.
 The main driving forces are winds, including the trade winds, which blow to the west in the tropical oceans, and the westerlies, which blow to the east in the mid-latitude regions.

-There are also smaller currents that move along the edges of the major currents, called gyres.
-The smaller, boundary currents are numerous and include the Gulf Stream, which moves from the Gulf of Mexico, along the eastern coast of the U.S. and Canada, and across the ocean to the British Isles.
+Smaller currents also move along the edges of the major currents, called gyres.
+The smaller boundary currents are numerous and include the Gulf Stream, which moves from the Gulf of Mexico along the eastern coast of the U.S. and Canada and across the ocean to the British Isles.

-Weather generates waves and swells, which have a big impact on vessels.
-Winds produce waves in the oceans, and the size of the waves depends on the strength and duration of winds and how far the winds blow without interruption.
+Weather generates waves and swells, which have a significant impact on vessels at sea.
+Winds produce waves in the oceans, and the size of the waves depends on the strength and duration of the winds and how far the winds blow without interruption.

-Accidents That Can Be Caused by Weather
+Maritime Accidents Caused by Weather

-Maritime weather can be unpredictable, and this is why forecasting it is so important.
-Forecasting isn’t perfect, but it does give navigators and other crew the ability to make better decisions about routes.
-The main types of weather that can cause maritime accidents are high winds, storms, and waves or swells.
-Any of these can cause ships to list heavily, which in turn can cause on-board accidents.
-Shifting cargo and equipment, falls, and overboard accidents can all result from rough weather and listing ships.
+High winds, storms, and waves or swells are the main types of weather that can cause maritime accidents.
+Any of these can cause ships to list heavily, which in turn can cause onboard accidents.
+Shifting cargo and equipment falls and overboard accidents can all result from rough weather and listing ships.

-Ships can also get blown off course by severe weather, which can lead to serious accidents.
+Ships can also be blown off course by severe weather, leading to serious accidents.
 These include running aground in shallow waters or on reefs, which can damage ships, throw crew members overboard, and even cause a ship to sink.

 Weather Forecasting Methods

-Forecasting can be done in multiple ways.
-Satellites are important for tracking weather across oceans and other bodies of water.
-Meteorological satellites are dedicated to tracking weather and include those that orbit at the poles of the earth, stationary satellites that monitor just one part of Earth’s surface, and satellites that orbit the entire planet.
+Satellites are essential for tracking weather across oceans and other bodies of water.
+Meteorological satellites are dedicated to monitoring weather and include those that orbit at the poles of the Earth, stationary satellites that monitor just one part of Earth’s surface, and satellites that orbit the entire planet.

 There are also drifting buoys that track weather as they move across oceans.
-There are currently more than 1,000 drifting weather buoys across the world, helping to forecast marine weather.
+There are currently more than 1,000 drifting weather buoys worldwide, helping to forecast marine weather.

 Weather Forecasting Responsibilities

-Around the world, many countries have their own weather tracking systems and agencies.
+Around the world, many countries have their own weather-tracking systems and agencies.
 Internationally, the World Meteorological Organization provides guidelines for how these agencies operate and provide information in international waters.

 The Importance of Using Marine Weather Forecasting

-The ship had sailed right into Hurricane Joaquin on its way from Florida to Puerto Rico.
+The ship had sailed right into Hurricane Joaquin from Florida to Puerto Rico.
 The subsequent investigation found that the captain, an experienced seaman, had the forecasting information about the storm but erred when he decided to keep the ship’s course and go right through the hurricane.

 Weather can be highly unpredictable, but good forecasting can help crew make better choices and avoid the kinds of disasters that can lead to tragic accidents, injuries, lost cargo, ship damage, and lost lives.